sweattep/ancient_quotes/README.md

 >And those who harm believing men and believing women for other than what they have earned have certainly born upon themselves a slander and manifest sin.

+>If he is touched by good, he is reassured by it; but if he is struck by trial, he turns on his face [to the other direction].
+He has lost [this] world and the Hereafter.
+That is what is the manifest loss.

 >And there will appear to them the evils they had earned, and they will be enveloped by what they used to ridicule.

 >We will not exchange our oath for a price, even if he should be a near relative